cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P9: "the time it was recorded, all the metadata, like the number of threads that we use, the test case name, and other stuff, like compilers, and whatnot"
   - Not Metadata
     - P8: total memory usage, memory usage per MPI rank, total number of dofs, etc.
-  - Connor: Figure out where to put this weird case of global performance metrics
+  - [A1]: Figure out where to put this weird case of global performance metrics
-    - P8: total overall execution time (Connor: What to do with these global performance metrics)
+    - P8: total overall execution time ([A1]: What to do with these global performance metrics)
     - P9: "also, basically the global performance metric that we're interested in"